chadwick-yao/week_report/documents/DP.md

 `Encoder` is designed to  encode observation features and timesteps. `n_cond_layers` is a hyperparameter that can be set in configuration files, and if it’s > 0, the transformer encoder will replace MLP encoder.
+(Output shape is [bs, To, n_emb])

 `Decoder` takes in noised actions and encoded information, then predicts a noise with the same shape of sample as output.